 ETFs have grown in popularity over the past decade as investors increasingly are attracted to the specific features of these funds.
-General trends in investing and money management also have bolstered the demand for ETFs.19 ETF total net assets have grown rapidly in
+General trends in investing and money management also have bolstered the demand for ETFs.
+ETF total net assets have grown rapidly in recent years, from \$301 billion at year-end 2005 to \$4.4 trillion at year-end 2019 (Figure 14).

 ETFs are largely index-based and registered with the Securities and Exchange Commission (SEC) under the Investment Company Act of 1940.
-Actively managed ETFs and ETFs not registered under the 1940 Act represented only 3.9 percent of ETF total net assets at year-end 2018.20 As is true of index mutual funds, most of the assets in ETFs are in funds that focus on equities.
-Equity ETFs account for 79 percent of the total net assets of ETFs.
+Actively managed ETFs and ETFs not registered under the 1940 Act represented only 4.1 percent of ETF total net assets at year-end 2019.
+Like index mutual funds, most of the assets in ETFs are in funds that focus on equities.
+Equity ETFs accounted for 79 percent of the total net assets of ETFs at year-end 2019.